Plant DetailShow Menu

 Tags:

-#small tree#nighttime garden#pollinator plant#fantz#multitrunked#larval host plant#imperial moth#wildlife friendly
+#small tree#high maintenance#nighttime garden#pollinator plant#fantz#multitrunked#larval host plant#imperial moth#fall color#wildlife friendly#weedy

 • Attributes: